Proton2-Limitless/habib-altschool/README.md

 # Hello there; welcome 👋🏾

-I'm a Software Engineeer at AltSchool
+I'm a Backend Software Engineeer at AltSchool

 **Here's a quick summary about me**: